“Against all hope, Abraham in hope believed” Romans 4:18 (NIV)

 The past few months have been one of the most challenging times of my life.
-I have been at worse places and in more hopeless situations, but this time it was challenging my faith and my trust in God.
+I have been at worse places and in more hopeless situations, but this time, my faith and my confidence in God were really being shaken.
 After a few mountaintop experiences, where I thought I heard God’s voice clearly, where I felt empowered and so reassured He was with me, night fell.

 Faith in times of darkness

 During the night, when discouragement and fear are screaming at you, it is hard to discern God’s soft whisper.
 Every single day I had to choose to keep going despite not being sure anymore I really had heard from God.
 I had to learn not to give up despite fears and anxieties flooding my thoughts.
 I had to learn to believe the Scriptures more than what I thought the voice of reason was telling me (now I believe it was the enemy).

 I am a firm believer that faith matters most when we have no reason to believe.
 When it seems God has abandoned and left us to our own devices.
 When we actually cannot see “the goodness of the Lord in the land of the living”.

 What is the purpose of having faith when we feel the wind blowing in our sails?
 When we see the sun shining on us, and we find goodness and blessings along our way?
 Can we actually speak of “faith” in those seasons?

 Isn’t rather that faith when we “against all hope, in hope believe”?
 When the tide is against us, when darkness surrounds us, when we experience setback after setback and prolonged seasons of frustration, and it seems even God has forgotten about us – it is then, we can choose to believe that God wants to give us a future and a hope.

 Faith beyond the here and now

 I am not talking about the “I decree and declare” kind of faith.
 God’s promises are Yes and Amen in Christ, but remember: God will have mercy on whom He will have mercy.